pb111/Deep-Learning-with-Keras/README.md

 Keras is compatible with: Python 2.7-3.6.

-License : All code and material is licensed under a [Creative Commons Attribution-ShareAlike 4.0.]( https://creativecommons.org/licenses/by-sa/4.0/)
+License : All code and material is licensed under [Creative Commons Attribution-ShareAlike 4.0.]( https://creativecommons.org/licenses/by-sa/4.0/) license.

 --------------------------------------------------------------------------------